UOSHUB/BackEnd/Requests/blackboard/README.md

 # Blackboard Scraping Package

-This module contains an unofficial api (through web scraping) to allow interaction with UOS Blackboard system.
+This module uses both an official api and an unofficial api (through web scraping), that's done to allow interaction with UOS Blackboard system.
 it's using python3-requests library to get and post data, and using lxml scrape the needed information.

 ***

-### Why not use the official Blackboard APIs?
+### Why not use the official Blackboard APIs for everything?

-Even though Blackboard has two types of APIs, our university system does not have any of them!
+Even though Blackboard has two types of APIs, our university system only partially supports one of them.

 ##### REST API (JSON):
 It's the better option between the two, it's simple, well documented and new (introduced in Q2 2016).
-But because it's new, it's not available in our university's Blackboard as they're still using October 2014 version.
+Recently, our university's Blackboard was updated to version (3100.0.3-rel.51+917ccd3).
+This version of Blackboard includes a lot of api functions but lacks some few important ones like: authentication, announcements, attachments and more.
+So for that reason, we're only partially depending on it.

 Blackboard REST API documentation can be found here:
 https://developer.blackboard.com/portal/displayApi